 - Avoid stressing adult birds when they are brooding the eggs or adjusting their nests.
 If the adults become too stressed, they may abandon the nest completely.

-- Keep a safe distance, using optics or zoom lenses only to examine the eggs.
+- Keep a safe distance, using binoculars with high magnification or cameras with zoom lenses only to examine the eggs.
 If the nest is out of reach and it is critical to see the eggs, use a long-handled mirror if possible.
 Always minimize the amount of time in contact with the nest to minimize stress to the birds.

 Identifying bird eggs can be a challenge, but it is a great way to sharpen one's birding skills and learn even more about these fascinating creatures.